cometbft/cometbft/spec/mempool/gossip/mempool.md

 ### Transaction dissemination

-`disseminateNextTx` is a generic action that models a node traversing the pool while sending transactions to its peers.
-It takes the next transaction from the iterator and atomically sends it to a set of target peers.
+Action `disseminateNextTx` models a `node` traversing the `pool` while sending transactions to its peers.
+It takes the transaction pointed by `poolIndex` and atomically sends it to a set of target peers.

-The following arguments are functions that define to who `node` will send transactions:
+The following function parameters define to who `node` will send transactions:
 - `_mkTargetNodes(node, tx)` returns the set of peers to which `node` will send `tx`.
 - `_mkTxMsg(tx)` is a wrapper function that returns the specific message